 You ever notice how, in some fiction, especially cartoons, things or people that are subject to extreme cold not only get frozen, but get frozen into a huge block of ice?
 Even though there's no water around to freeze?
 That's this trope.
 Think of all the times you've seen a character who was shut inside a freezer sliding out in an ice block the exact shape and size of the freezer itself.
 Where the hell does the ice come from?
 After all, the miniscule amount of water in air is just barely enough to cover something in a layer so thin it's barely noticeable (not to mention that somehow all that water condensates on the person in question, instead of everything in vicinity).

-This may also apply to characters who have fallen into cold water and come out in a block of ice; if the water isn't cold enough to have frozen already, then, once again, where does the ice come from?
-Note also that the block of ice in question has the strange tendency to come out in the shape of a perfect cuboid.
+This may also apply to characters who have fallen into cold water and come out in a block of ice; if the water isn't cold enough to have frozen already, then, once again, where does the ice come from?note note 2 Note also that the block of ice in question has the strange tendency to come out in the shape of a perfect cuboid.

 - In Monster Rancher, Shogun accidentally fell into a lake in a cold environment and instantly rose back to the surface trapped in ice.
 This is how he ended up among the ranks of Durahan's frozen warriors.

 - Every time Evangeline uses her freezing spells in Negima!
 Magister Negi Magi, including against Asuna during training, it forms ice even though it's only stated to make things cold.
 Although maybe they're so cold that they're freezing the air.

 - Cold-oriented Saints in Saint Seiya have this effect on their foes.
 Diamond Dust, Aurora Thunder, and Aurora Execution all freeze their targets into solid ice (which then shatters, often doing the same to the victim.)
 When Cygnus Hyoga's master, Aquarius Camus, froze him in an "ice coffin", this took the shape of a huge, perfect cube.